Niang outshines Alioui with brace in Rennes win over Angers | Goal.com

 The strike ended the Moroccan's eight-game goal drought in the French top-flight, with his last goal dating back to September 28 against Amiens.

-So far this season, Alioui has notched in five goals in 17 Ligue 1 matches.
+So far this season, Alioui has notched five goals in 17 Ligue 1 matches.

 The result moved Rennes to fourth in the league standings with 27 points while Angers dropped to 10th with 24 points after 17 matches.